bxlab/cmdb-quantbio/assignments/lab/genome_assembly/assignment/index.md

 Download the reads and reference genome from:
 [https://github.com/bxlab/cmdb-quantbio/raw/main/assignments/lab/genome_assembly/extra_data/asm.tgz](https://github.com/bxlab/cmdb-quantbio/raw/main/assignments/lab/genome_assembly/extra_data/asm.tgz).
 You can click the link, or you can use `wget`.

+After downloading the zipped folder, you'll need to extract it with `tar -zxvf <filename.tgz>`

-Note I have provided both paired-end and mate-pairs reads (see included README for details).
+Note we have provided both paired-end and mate-pairs reads (see included README for details).
 Make sure to look at all of the reads for the coverage analysis and kmer analysis, as well as in the assembly.

 ## Assignment